Windos/windos.github.io/_posts/2017-08-02-o365-all-the-things.md

 [Gist](https://gist.github.com/Windos/5f96a9425b5b31c23df441035b478c5f).
 This
 Gist may get updates in the future.

+### Disclaimer

+The script created in this post is not a complete solution.

+It is very much a starting point with no error handling.
+It is an all or nothing sort of thing, so if your Office 365 tenant does not have Skype for Business Online setup, you will probably get errors.

 ### Initial housekeeping

 We know that there are a few requirements we need to meet to establish our